DeeMcCart/CI_PP2_HumbleNumble/README.md

 4. And is possible to play with a reasonable chance of success.

 ### UX Design Strategy
-Wordle is a game which began as a personal project for Josh Wardle, a software engineer based in the USA.
+Wordle (https://www.nytimes.com/games/wordle/index.html) is a game which began as a personal project for software engineer Josh Wardle.
 As of Jan 2022 it had 2M weekend players (theguardian.com 'Wordle-creator-overwhelmed-by-global-success-of-his-puzzle') and was subsequently acquired by the New York Times.
 The Guardian wrote that 'Wordle’s popularity is thought to be partly because, in an era of apps aggressively competing for your attention and time, the game was deliberately built to be played once a day, and without features designed to promote its growth such as push notifications and email sign ups.'
 Current estimates are of 250K daily users, many of whom are repeat users, and 57% of whom play the game on their smartphone (blog.gitnux.com).

 Humble Numble aims to piggyback on the Wordle philosophies of:
 * simple interface with uncluttered screen